boweiliu/procgen-skill-tree/README.md

 Gameplay plan - high level principles

 1. Player has a character who battles enemy monsters in an idle manner.
 Player character and monsters have HP and various other stats (to be determined - e.g. elemental resistances? weapon classes?)
 2. Player character has a skill tree with nodes that give the player character combat stats.
+Player can (conditionally) allocate skill points on the skill tree.